Writing a forgiveness letter that actually heals something

 What makes most forgiveness letters fail

 Before we talk about what works, let's talk about what doesn't.
-Because most people who sit down to write a reconciliation legacy letter fall into the same traps, and recognizing them is half the battle.
+Most people who sit down to write a reconciliation letter fall into the same traps, and recognizing them is half the battle.

 The "I'm sorry, but" letter.
-This is the most common one.
 "I'm sorry I wasn't there for you, but I was dealing with my own problems at the time."
 The word "but" erases everything before it.
 The reader hears the excuse, not the apology.
-Every time.

 The vague letter.
 "I know I wasn't always the best parent."
-Okay — in what way?
+In what way?
 When?
 About what?
-Vagueness feels safer because it avoids the details that actually hurt.
+Vagueness feels safer because it avoids the details that hurt.
 But the details are the proof that you understand what happened.
 Without them, the other person has no reason to believe you even know what you're apologizing for.

 The self-centered letter.
-This one spends most of its word count describing how bad the writer feels about what happened.
+This one spends most of its word count describing how bad the writer feels.
 "I've been carrying this guilt for years.
-It's eaten me alive.
-I can barely sleep."
-That may all be true.
-But a forgiveness letter isn't about your suffering — it's about acknowledging theirs.
+It's eaten me alive."
+That may be true.
+But a forgiveness letter isn't about your suffering.
+It's about acknowledging theirs.

 The lecture disguised as forgiveness.
 "I forgive you, and I hope you've learned from what happened."
 That's not forgiveness.
-That's a performance of moral superiority with a ribbon on it.
+That's moral superiority with a ribbon on it.

 If you've written any of these before, that's fine.
 Most people have.
 The fact that you're still trying says more than the failed attempt did.